+matter.

-- (b) act on a commercial basis in connection with any ongoing matter in connection with which the former Minister or former Leader, while in office, directly acted for or advised a department of the public service or a Provincial agency involved in the matter. - (2) For the purposes of subsection (1), a former Minister or former Leader has had significant official dealings with a department of the public service, Provincial agency, person or entity if the former Minister or former Leader, while in office, was directly and substantively involved with the department, Provincial agency, person or entity in an important matter.
+(2) For the purposes of subsection (1), a former Minister has had significant official dealings with a department of the public service, Provincial agency, person or entity if the former Minister, while in office, was directly and substantively involved with the department, Provincial agency, person or entity in an important matter.